NEONScience/NEON-Data-Skills/tutorials/Other/GEE/02_aop_sdr_lessons/2b_aop_sdr_viz_functions.md

 ---
 ## Read in and Visualize AOP SDR Data

 In the previous <a href="https://www.neonscience.org/resources/learning-hub/tutorials/intro-aop-gee-sdr-tutorial" target="_blank">Introduction to AOP Hyperspectral Data in GEE</a> tutorial, we showed how to read in SDR data for three individual images.
 In this tutorial, we will show you a different, more simplified way of doing the same thing, using functions.
 This is called "refactoring".
-In any coding language, if you notice you are writing very similar lines of code to do a different thing, it may be an opportunity to create a function, so you can call that function with different imput varialbes.
-As you become more proficient with GEE coding, it is good practice to start writing functions to make your scripts more readable and efficient.
+In any coding language, if you notice you are writing very similar lines of code to do a different thing (for example, we repeated lines of code in the previous tutorial to pull in different years of data, only changing the year each time), it may be an opportunity to create a function,.
+As you become more proficient with GEE coding, it is good practice to start writing functions to make your scripts more readable and clean.

 <div id="ds-objectives" markdown="1">

 ## Objectives